LeadDyno/leaddyno-docs-site/formstack-integration-guide.md

 ### Introduction

-LeadDyno integrates easily with Formstack forms.
+LeadDyno affiliate tracking integrates easily with Formstack forms.
 Below are the easy steps to do so.

 ### Copy Tracking Code From LeadDyno